Dhirajgupta440/Movie_Review_Sentiment_Analysis/README.md

 🎬 Movie Review Sentiment Analysis
-This project performs Sentiment Analysis on movie reviews using a Neural Network built with Deep Learning techniques via TensorFlow.
-It classifies movie reviews as Positive or Negative based on their textual content.
+This project performs Sentiment Analysis on movie reviews using a Neural Network built with TensorFlow and Keras.
+It classifies reviews as Positive 😊 or Negative 😞 based on their textual content.

-🚀 Live Demo
-👉 Try the model here: https://6f551d04667e273e96.gradio.live
-Paste any movie review and get instant sentiment prediction!
+🔗 Live Demo: Try the Model on Gradio

 📌 Features
-✅ Classifies movie reviews as Positive or Negative
+Classifies movie reviews as Positive or Negative

-✅ Built using TensorFlow, Keras
+Built using TensorFlow, Keras

-✅ Tokenizes and pads input text data
+Tokenizes and pads input text data for neural network compatibility

-✅ Trained on IMDB-like datasets
+Trained on an IMDB-like dataset of movie reviews

-✅ Clean and interactive Gradio web interface
+Clean, interactive Gradio web interface

-✅ Deployable in real-time for testing and demonstration
+Deployed for real-time testing and demonstration

 🧠 Tech Stack
 Programming Language: Python

-Deep Learning Framework: TensorFlow (Keras)

-Libraries Used:
+Frameworks & Libraries:

-TensorFlow
+TensorFlow / Keras

 NumPy

 Pandas

+scikit-learn

 Gradio

-scikit-learn

-Deployment: Gradio Live

-📂 Project Structure
+📁 Project Structure
 bash
 Copy
 Edit
+Movie_Review_Sentiment_Analysis/
 ├── movie_review_sentiment_analysis.ipynb  # Main Jupyter Notebook
-├── requirements.txt                       # Python dependencies
+├── requirements.txt                       # Project dependencies
-├── README.md                              # Project documentation
+└── README.md                              # Project documentation
+🧪 Model Details
+Model Type: Sequential Neural Network

+Layers: Dense layers with ReLU and Sigmoid activations

+Loss Function: Binary Crossentropy

+Optimizer: Adam

+Evaluation Metrics: Accuracy

+📊 Dataset Overview
+Source: IMDB-style movie reviews (custom or open datasets)

+Text Preprocessing:

+Lowercasing

+Removing punctuation

+Tokenization

+Padding sequences for uniform input

-🔮 Future Improvements
+💡 Future Improvements
-🔁 Add LSTM or Bidirectional LSTM for better sequence learning
+🔁 Integrate LSTM or Bidirectional LSTM for better context understanding

-🧾 Train on a larger, more diverse review dataset
+🧾 Train on a larger, more diverse dataset

-📊 Add confidence score or probability with prediction
+📊 Show confidence scores with predictions

-🌍 Add multilingual sentiment analysis support
+🌍 Add multilingual support for non-English reviews

-📱 Deploy as a mobile/web app with API integration
+📱 Deploy as a mobile or full-stack web app with REST API

-🧪 Integrate explainability (e.g., SHAP/LIME) to interpret predictions
+🧪 Integrate explainability tools like SHAP or LIME for transparency

 👨‍💻 Author
 Dhiraj Kumar

 📧 dhiraj.300012723016@csvtu.ac.in

 🔗 GitHub Profile

-📜 License
+📄 License
 This project is licensed under the MIT License – see the LICENSE file for details.